tachyon-beep/comfyui-simplefeed/README.md

 # comfyui-simplefeed
-A simple image feed for comfyUI which is easily configurable and easily extensible.
-I originally wrote this as a pull to [custom-scripts](https://github.com/pythongosssss/ComfyUI-Custom-Scripts ) but it was [quite reasonably] pushed back due to the scale/complexityo of changes.
-They will run together, just hide one image feed or the other.
-(Although if you're disabling this feed, you might reconsider your need for this in your install at all as it offers no other functions.)
+A simple image feed for ComfyUI which is easily configurable and easily extensible.

+I originally wrote this as a pull to [custom-scripts](https://github.com/pythongosssss/ComfyUI-Custom-Scripts ) but it was [quite reasonably] pushed back due to the scale and complexity of the changes.
+Both image fees can run side by side, but you will probably want to hide one or the other (although this package provides no other functionality - if you prefer the original, you might as well uninstall this.)

-Use the filter button to select which nodes write to the feed.
+You can use the filter button to select which nodes write images to the feed.
+This is helpful if multiple nodes (like kSampler previews) are providing copies of the same image.

-Under settings, there are options that allow you:
+Under settings, there are also options that allow you to:
  * Position the feed.
- * Set a max iamge count for the feed.
+ * Set a max image count for the feed.
- * Set oldest to newest or newest to oldest.
+ * Sort the items in the feed from oldest to newest or newest to oldest.

-Bug reports and feature suggestions welcome, but I would like to keep this lightweight.
+Bug reports and feature suggestions are welcome, but I would like to keep this package lightweight.

 Examples:
 ![demo1](https://github.com/tachyon-beep/comfyui-simplefeed/assets/544926/406832d5-ef51-4a4a-8467-fca93623dbbe)